-HBF is honored and humbled by the enormous reception of our 2022 HBF Inspiration Award.
+HBF is honored and humbled by the enormous reception of the HBF Inspiration Award.
 With applications across the US and Europe, our Board and Advisors found so many of the applicants' research concepts extremely promising for the future of early detection and curative therapies.
 Our only wish is that we could support more winners!

 Anupriya Singhal is a medical oncology fellow in the Gastrointestinal Medical Oncology Service at Memorial Sloan Kettering Cancer Center.
 Her research interest is in understanding how pancreatic cancer evades response to therapy, with the hope that basic insights into mechanisms of cellular adaptation will open new therapeutic avenues.
 For her current project, she is studying how treatment resistance evolves in response to KRAS inhibitors, a novel drug class that is expected to have a major impact on the therapeutic paradigm in pancreatic cancer.
 Her HBF project uses novel genetically engineered mouse models of pancreatic cancer to study how specific subpopulations of pancreatic cancer cells evolve over time using lineage tracing and high-resolution genomic approaches.
 These studies aim to identify vulnerabilities of drug-resistant cell populations and exploit these for benefit to patients.
 Anupriya is mentored by Dr. Tuomas Tammela, a lab head at Sloan Kettering Institute, and Dr. Eileen O'Reilly and Dr. Kenneth Yu on the Gastrointestinal Medical Oncology Service at MSKCC.